pklaus/brother_ql/README.md

 ## FORK NOTICE

-This is a fork of https://github.com/pklaus/brother_ql by [Philipp Klaus](https://github.com/pklaus) to enable updates to the sparsely unmaintained upstream project.
+This is a fork of https://github.com/pklaus/brother_ql by [Philipp Klaus](https://github.com/pklaus) to enable faster updates.
 Check out https://github.com/inventree/inventree to see what I forked it for.

 ## Verified models